No Man's Land (John Michael Montgomery song)

 "No Man's Land" is a song written by Steve Seskin and John Scott Sherrill, and recorded by American country music artist John Michael Montgomery.
 It was released in August 1995 as the third single from the album John Michael Montgomery.
 The song reached number 3 on the Billboard Hot Country Singles & Tracks chart.

 Content

 The song is a ballad, discussing the challenge facing single mothers.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "well-written tune that salutes one of American culture's unsung heroes."
-She goes on to say that the song will "endear Montgomery to single moms everywhere."
+She also says that the song will "endear Montgomery to single moms everywhere."

 Music video

 The music video was directed by Marc Ball and premiered in mid 1995.

 Chart performance

 "No Man's Land" debuted at number 63 on the U.S. Billboard Hot Country Singles & Tracks for the week of August 26, 1995.